So, you’re going to place an order for buying a farmhouse style stainless steel sink for replacing the old sink or installing a new one?

 Step 1: Choose the Right Size Sink

-Step 2: Check the compatibility template and manufacturer's installation instruction
+Step 2: Check the Compatibility Template and Menufacturer’s Installation Instruction

 It’s important to check the documentation supplied by the manufacturer.
 Before arriving your sink, you can find the template or layout of the sink online.
 Check if there is any special requirement for installing the sink.